 Gillespie Foundation 2020 Report

-I was the resident representative of the Population Council when John D. Rockefeller and his wife Blanche visited Taiwan in 1965.
+I was the resident representative of the Population Council in south Asia.
+John D. Rockefeller and his wife Blanchette visited Taiwan in 1965.
 I encouraged Mr. Rockefeller to prepare a population statement that would be signed by world leaders.
 On Human Rights Day 1967, 30 heads of government signed the statement prior to a presentation to Secretary-General U Thant at the United Nations.
-To date 75 heads of government have signed the statement on population stabilization.
+To date 75 heads of government have signed the statement on population stabilization that I authored.
 Copies of the population stabilization statement and population projections based on total fertility rates of 1, 2 and 3, the desired family size as reported in the latest DHS, and current TFRs as reported by the PRB will be sent to all 75 heads of government as well as cabinet members, governors-general, parliamentarians and women, youth, business, religious, judicial and labor leaders.

 The Gillespie Foundation has funded Population Communication to explore the answers to three fundamental questions: 1.
 When and under what circumstances will couples want and have replacement size families to achieve population stabilization?
-2. When and under what circumstances will all finite resources be depleted until they reach zero?
-3. When and under what circumstances will lifestyles and livelihoods be sustainable in order to preserve the habitat for future generations of children?
+2. When and under what circumstances will all finite resources – principally gas, oil and coal – be depleted until they reach zero?
+3. When and under what circumstances, as fossil fuels are depleted and habitats collapse, will the movement of humans between rural and urban areas as well as sovereign territories result in lifestyles and livelihoods that are sustainable?

 The Gillespie Foundation and Population Communication’s overhead and projects are funded by income from real estate holdings owned by the Gillespie Family.
 An endowment has been established to update the population reports and projections.

 You can download for free an app we have commissioned from the Apple store.
-The India Vital Statistics app links population to the following vital signs: arable land lost (soil lost this year in tonnes), forest area (area in square meters), CO2 emissions (emissions in kilograms), species extinct (Indian species that have gone extinct during the year), India net population, deaths/births (total this year), air pollution (contaminants released in tonnes), and desertification (area lost this year in square meters), fish catch and water tables.
+The India Vital Statistics app links population to the following vital signs: arable land lost (soil lost this year in tons), forest area (area in square meters), CO2 emissions (emissions in kilograms), Indian species that have gone extinct during the year, India net population, deaths/births (total this year), air pollution (contaminants released in tons), and desertification (area lost this year in square meters).
 We will change the ownership from Population Communication and the Gillespie Foundation to an Indian NGO that can provide additional information on each of the population, resource and environmental indicators.
 Information will be given to the user of the app on specific actions that can be taken in the public and private sectors.
 Once the India app is accurately developed, we will prepare similar apps for all the countries where we focus our activities.